TOPICS Program At TOPS

 TOPICS dates for 2020-21 will be determined once we return to school onsite.
 Please note that if you want to explore more about Topics, the links on this page still work EXCEPT for the Topics Sign-up Form which will be updated when we can meet in school again.
 Stay tuned!

 What is TOPICS?

-Approximately once a month for 2 hours, classroom teachers and volunteer parents, community members and older students share a particular interest, skill, or passion with small groups of mixed-grade students (about 12 1st-5th graders).
+Several times during the school year, classroom teachers and volunteer parents, community members and older students share a particular interest, skill, or passion with small groups of mixed-grade students (about 12 1st-5th graders).
 Each group or subject is called a TOPIC.
-Through sign-ups, the students choose from the variety of TOPICS offered each time, one that is of interest to them.
+Through classroom signups, the students choose from the variety of TOPICS offered each time, one that is of interest to them.

 On a typical TOPIC day, you may find a group of 1st-5th graders with a parent learning about aerodynamics with paper airplanes, a teacher leading a group on a field trip to the Seattle Art Museum, students and a grandparent gardening at a local P-patch, or a local artist creating collages with students.

 Throughout the year, there are several TOPIC days that have special themes:

 Hour of Code: a nation wide program to introduce students to the basics of computer programming.
 Volunteers are needed throughout the day to assist in the classrooms.

 MLK Day of Service: In January, we honor the legacy of Martin King, Jr. with a TOPICS day focused on social justice and being of service.
 Examples of past MLK Day of Service TOPICS include: creating greeting cards for assisted living residents, putting together care packages for homeless shelters, volunteering at the University Food Bank, and learning about food equity.